 Your name and logo should appear at least once in the video.
 You need to reinforce the connection between the story and your product in your viewers’ minds — if you don’t, you’ll end up with an amazing video that the audience will love but won’t do anything for your bottom line.

 Even Apple, who has arguably the most recognizable consumer brand in the entire world, includes its logo and the product name in its videos.
-Take a look at the last few seconds of the iPad Pro + iOS 11 trailer:
+Take a look at the last few seconds of the new iPad Pro trailer:

 If you’re creating a trailer, think about showing your name and logo relatively early on so they’re top of mind throughout.